 Pulmonaria aka Lungwort

 Lungwort is a perennial that comes up early in the spring.
-I love the blue flowers.
-Check out my article on lungwort from last year to learn more about its name and habits.
+I love the bright flowers.
+Many varieties have spotted leaves for great visual interest.
+Learn more about Pulmonaria aka lungwort its history and growing habits.

 I have this beauty in two spots.
-The first one is located is heavy shade, under a dogwood tree, next to a pine.
+The first one is located in heavy shade, under a dogwood tree, next to a pine.
 The other is close to our foundation in the back of the house.
-They both perform well, and last throughout the season with dainty flowers in the spring.
+They both perform well and last throughout the season with dainty flowers in the spring.
 This is a variegated one.
 There are also varieties in different sizes and color combinations.
 One called 'Ruby Slippers' has beautiful dark red stems.

 Brunnera aka False Forget Me Knot

-This can be invasive but I haven’t found it to be an issue for me.
 I really love the blue flowers and the nice mounding habit that fills a space nicely in the garden.
 "Jack Frost' is a variety of Brunnera with beautiful frosted leaves and veining.

 Lamium aka Dead Nettle